mosip/documentation/docs/setup-steps-1.4.0.md

        mosip.ida.server.url=https://api-internal.${env}.mosip.net/v1/keymanager/getCertificate?applicationId=COMPLIANCE_TOOLKIT&referenceId=COMP-FIR
        ```

-       For real MDS/SBI, the vendors can download the new encryption key from the UI and test with the updated **SBI** which uses this encryption key.It can be downloaded for **Auth SBI** projects from UI.
+       For real MDS/SBI, the vendors can download the new encryption key from the UI and test with the updated **SBI** which uses this encryption key.
+It can be downloaded for **Auth SBI** projects from UI.

        ![](\_images/ctk-encryptionkey.png)

 6. Ensure that `reporting` module is deployed from the `develop` branch.
 This is required for the **Kibana Dashboard**.

-7. Verify that the `kernel-auth-adapter-1.2.0.1` has been deployed in the `compliance-tooolkit-service` and confirm that the same auth adapter was used to set up the mock-abis.
+7. Ensure that the `kernel-auth-adapter-1.2.0.1` has been successfully deployed in the `compliance-toolkit-service`, and verify that the identical authentication adapter was utilized to configure the mock ABIS.

 8. Check datashare configurations for **ABIS3030** and **ABIS3031** testcases.